1st CYGNA Global Virtual Meeting: Coping with a Pandemic

 More pictures

 And another picture to liven up the post.
-Here it appears I am listening to my first PhD student Barbara (Vivian) Myloni.
+Here I am listening to my first PhD student Barbara (Vivian) Myloni.

 Research-life balance (Shasha)